Worms in Cats: How to Detect, Treat, & Prevent [Vet-Approved]

 We hope this guide on parasites in cats was helpful!
 We talked about modes of transmission, symptoms, and prevention tips.
 If you have further questions about worms in cats, we recommend reaching out to a veterinarian.

 As for pet parents in Denver & Chicago, Sploot Veterinary Care is here to help!
 We are a primary & urgent care veterinary clinic with multiple convenient locations.
 If you’re concerned about a possible worm infestation or you’d like to take the next steps towards preventive care for your cat, reach out to our team; you can also book an appointment online or through the Sploot Vets app.
-We also accept walk-ins during our clinic hours: 10 am to 10 pm.
+We also accept walk-ins during our extended vet clinic hours.

 Till next time, we’re with you every pounce of the way!